ibm-cloud-docs/account/iam-audit-policies.md

 ## Deleting unused policies
 {: #iam-audit-policies-delete}

 You identified one or more policies that have not been used to grant access in a while.
+You can delete the unused policies as shown in the following examples.

 ```
 curl -X DELETE https://iam.cloud.ibm.com/v1/policies/{examplePolicyId} \